International Capital Budgeting Institute

 Revised July 2020

 General Principles – Section 1

-1-2.1 Maintenance plans are normally integrated to include both operating maintenance activities and long-term major repair and replacement activities, as the operating maintenance activities can have a significant impact on the long-term major repair and replacement activities.
-It is the responsibility of the governing body to establish maintenance plans and long-term major repair and replacement budgets.
-The governing body may engage outside professionals to assist them in the establishment of both the maintenance plan and the long term major repair and replacement budget.
+1-2.1 Maintenance plans - Maintenance plans are normally integrated to include both operating maintenance activities and long term major repair and replacement activities, as the operating maintenance activities can have a significant impact on the long term major repair and replacement activities.
+It is the responsibility of the governing body to establish maintenance plans and long term major repair and replacement budgets.
+The governing body may engage outside professionals to assist them in the establishment of both the maintenance plan and the long term capital repair and replacement budget.

 1-4.1 – Funding Plan - In the case of a reserve management plan, the organization should adopt the final funding plan.
 In the case of an independent reserve study, the reserve professional assumes responsibility for recommending a funding plan, which may or may not be adopted by the organization.
 Organizations should establish separate reserve bank accounts and segregate reserve funds from operating funds.
 It is generally considered prudent to provide for regular periodic interim funding and to avoid special assessments.

 1-5.1 – Reserve study policies should generally address the following items

 a.
 Criteria for determining what components are included in the study

 b.
 Criteria for determining what components are excluded from the study

 c.
 Policy on timing of updates of reserve study